z2-2z/dragonfly/evaluation/README.md

 - ~~delete content in tokens~~
 - ~~scanner mutator => scan for numbers/whitespace in text~~
 - ~~transform constant into text or blob~~
+- replacement mutators also for subslice not entire token
+- more transforms between types

 ## TODO
 - move certain files into memory ?